matthaeusdale/Bloxorz/README.md

 A procedurally generated puzzle game.

 ## Features
-- A variety of hand-crafted and procedurally generated puzzles
+- A variety of hand-crafted and procedurally generated levels
 - An interactive user interface implemented using the Java Swing library
 - An optimized algorithm for solving generated puzzles with over 400 tiles in real-time